tejomayee-tech/ZorinLinux/README.md

 **Goal:** Install Zorin OS next to Windows, letting Zorin handle the hard drive setup.

+**IMPORANT:** Highly recommend backing all document and file on the computer or try on old pc or laptop, you'd be surprized to how you make your old computers productive with Linux.
+> Note: You can also try Zorin with Oracle Virtual Box first.

 ### What You Need:

 1.  **Computer with Windows 10.**